mobxjs/mobx-state-tree/docs/intro/philosophy.md

 ![patches](/img/patches.png)

-Since MST uses MobX behind the scenes, it integrates seamlessly with [mobx](https://mobx.js.org) and [mobx-react](https://github.com/mobxjs/mobx-react).
+Since MST uses MobX behind the scenes, it integrates seamlessly with [mobx](https://mobx.js.org) and [mobx-react-lite (or mobx-react)](https://mobx.js.org/react-integration.html).
 See also this [egghead.io lesson: Render mobx-state-tree Models in React](https://egghead.io/lessons/react-render-mobx-state-tree-models-in-react).
 Even cooler, because it supports snapshots, middleware and replayable actions out of the box, it is possible to replace a Redux store and reducer with a MobX state tree.
 This makes it possible to connect the Redux devtools to MST.
 See the [Redux / MST TodoMVC example](https://github.com/mobxjs/mobx-state-tree/blob/1906a394906d2e8f2cc1c778e1e3228307c1b112/packages/mst-example-redux-todomvc/src/index.js#L6).